dafny-lang/dafny/Source/DafnyLanguageServer/README.md

   1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when their method `GetRewriters()` is called by Dafny,
   2) Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when their method `GetCompilers()` is called by Dafny,
-  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.QuickFixer`s when their method `GetQuickFixers()` is called by the Dafny Language Server.
+  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`s when their method `GetDafnyCodeActionProviders()` is called by the Dafny Language Server.

 * Zero or more classes extending `Microsoft.Dafny.Plugins.Rewriter`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetRewriters()`.